Symmetry resolved entanglement in Lifshitz field theories: Introduction

 The first term represents the \textit{configurational entropy}, i.e. the average entanglement over charge sectors, while the second quantifies charge fluctuations across the bipartition and is referred to as the \textit{fluctuation (number) entropy}.
 In Ref. \cite{Lukin:2019}, it was shown that in systems featuring both interactions and disorder, the dynamical behaviors of the configurational and fluctuation contributions to entanglement are markedly different.
 While the configurational entropy $S_c$ displays a slow logarithmic growth in time, the fluctuation entropy $S_f$ rapidly saturates to an asymptotic value.
 Furthermore, in the many-body localized phase, the fluctuation entropy obeys an area-law scaling.
 This behavior can be traced back to the fact that $S_f$ is governed by particle-number fluctuations across the bipartition, which are strongly suppressed due to localization and arise solely from tunneling processes across the boundary.
 Moreover, the configurational entropy can be interpreted as a measure of the operationally accessible entanglement entropy \cite{Wiseman:2003qje,Barghathi:2018idr}.

 Previous studies of symmetry-resolved entanglement have shown that, in conformal field theories with a global $U(1)$ symmetry, conformal invariance enforces an equal distribution of entanglement among all charge sectors \cite{Xavier:2018kqb}.
 Understanding how this equipartition of entanglement extends to other models beyond conformal field theories has therefore attracted significant attention \cite{Bonsignori:2019naz,Murciano:2019wdl,Capizzi2020,Murciano:2020vgh,Capizzi2022}.
 A central objective of the present work is to investigate to what extent this equipartition property persists in non-relativistic systems, where Lorentz and conformal symmetries are absent.
 Let us also note that symmetry-resolved entanglement has been extended to broad classes of quantum field theories beyond relativistic conformal settings.
 In particular, \cite{Pirmoradian:2023uvt} investigated symmetry-resolved entanglement entropy in non-local quantum field theories, highlighting qualitative differences induced by non-locality.
 More recently, symmetry resolution in explicitly non-Lorentzian field theories was systematically studied in \cite{Banerjee:2024ldl}, where the role of anisotropic scaling and non-relativistic symmetries in shaping the structure of entanglement across charge sectors was elucidated.
+Symmetry-resolved entanglement has also been examined in Schrödinger fermionic field theories, which display distinctive entanglement features driven by the anisotropic scaling symmetry \cite{Gentile:2025nwv}.

 The paper is organized as follows.
 In section \ref{sec:setup} we introduce the non-relativistic models studied in this work, including the complex Lifshitz harmonic chain and the Dirac–Lifshitz fermion theory.
 In section \ref{sec:Lifchain} we investigate symmetry-resolved entanglement in the complex Lifshitz harmonic chain, first reviewing the framework of charged moments and symmetry resolution and then presenting the results for symmetry-resolved R\'enyi and von Neumann entropies.
 Section \ref{sec:liffermion} is devoted to symmetry-resolved entanglement in Lifshitz fermionic theories, where qualitative differences with bosonic models are discussed.
 Finally, section \ref{sec:conclu} contains our conclusions and a discussion of the physical implications of our results, along with possible directions for future work.